Updated: December 14, 2022

 As the main source of food for the planet, the agriculture industry is one of the world’s most crucial.
-In that sense, it sells itself.
+In that sense, agribusiness pretty much sells itself.
 There will always be a market need, but with growing competition and changes in consumer tastes and habits, digital marketing in agriculture is particularly important.
-For example we’ve seen the National Livestock and Meat Board champion their ongoing “Beef.
-It’s What’s for Dinner” campaign as beef consumption declines year after year.
-We’ve also seen the Corn Refiners Association air campaigns to promote corn syrup as the general public increasingly turns to health-conscious options.

 If you’re looking to create a winning digital marketing strategy for your agriculture business, here are some ways you can find success.

 The agriculture industry is facing a generational divide.
-While younger decision makers are moving up the ranks, established decision makers are still holding onto their leadership roles.
-These demographics – whether they’re growers, suppliers or producers—don’t look at marketing the same way.
+While younger decision-makers at agriculture companies are moving up the ranks, established decision-makers are still holding onto their leadership roles.
+These demographics – whether they’re farmers, suppliers or producers—don’t look at marketing the same way.
 A message that resonates with a tech-savvy Millennial buyer at a farm equipment company may not have the same effect on an industry veteran used to the traditional bottom line.
 Instead, you need to find a delicate balance, and that’s how targeted ads can help.

-Whether it’s a pay-per-click (PPC) campaign with Google or a simple social media ad for farming equipment, targeted B2B digital campaigns for agricultural businesses increase ROI by only showing your advertisements to the highest quality leads.
+Whether it’s a pay-per-click (PPC) advertising campaign that’s marketing agricultural products or a simple social media ad for farming equipment, targeted B2B digital campaigns for agricultural businesses increase ROI by only showing your advertisements to the highest quality leads.
 For example, if you place an ad in a trade publication in an attempt to sell a combine harvester to wheat farmers, that ad will also reach livestock farmers who have no use for your product.
-Instead, digital ads can be targeted specifically to buyers who have already shown an interest in growing wheat crops.
+Instead, digital ads can be targeted specifically to farm equipment buyers who have already shown an interest in growing wheat crops.
 In the same way, you can target older audiences with traditional ad campaigns and younger audiences with modern campaigns.

 Venture into video

-Flatly put, video marketing is effective for every industry.
-84% of people say they’ve been convinced to buy a product or service by watching a brand’s video, and social video generates 1,200% more shares than text and image content combined.
+Flatly put, video marketing is effective for every industry, 88% of people say they’ve been convinced to buy a product or service by watching a brand’s video.
+Social video generates 1,200% more shares than text and image content combined.
 In the agriculture industry, videos can also help build a level of trust that wouldn’t otherwise be attainable without an in-person sales visit.

 Video is one of the simplest ways to build widespread emotional connections, whether you’re showcasing your staff or your expertise.
-For example, a livestream Q&A can act like an actual conversation between your brand and buyers.
-Beyond that, a virtual tour of your facilities or a product demo can give wary buyers a sense of confidence, which is absolutely necessary in the B2B sales cycle.
-B2C (business to consumer) brands can at least marginally rely on impulse purchases, but B2B buyers are spending more, with more decision makers impacting their purchase, and it all happens over a longer period of time.
+For example, a livestream Q&A can act as a conversation between your brand and buyers.
+Beyond that, a virtual tour of your facilities or a product demo can give wary buyers a sense of confidence, which is absolutely necessary for the B2B sales cycle.
+B2C (business to consumer) brands can at least marginally rely on impulse purchases, but B2B buyers are spending more, with more decision-makers impacting their purchase, and it all happens over a longer period of time.

 So, what does winning agriculture video content look like?
 Let’s take a look at Stronga, which builds renewable energy and agricultural equipment.
 This brand is known for its value and modern engineering expertise.
-They also have a YouTube channel that serves as a virtual catalog and shows (not tells) farmers how their equipment can truly make a difference.
-For example, the video for their FlowSteama shows how farmers can transform low-grade soil into high-value sterilized soil.
+They have a YouTube channel that serves as a virtual catalog and shows (not tells) growers how their equipment can truly make a difference.
+For example, the video for their FlowSteama shows how to transform low-grade soil into high-value sterilized soil.
 It’s an obvious value-add.

 The flexibility of digital marketing helps the agriculture industry